mbotsch/FastProjectiveSkinning/README.md

 ## Dependencies

 If you are just interested in the CPU-Version, simply build this project and run it.
 If you are interestend in the GPU-Version, you will have to install the CUDA libraries.
-The code was tested for CUDA versions 9.2 and 10.1 but others should also work.
+The code was tested with CUDA version 12.3 but others should also work (if you want to use a cuda version < 11.3, use an older commit from 2023 or before).
 Try one of CUDA's examples to make sure it works properly.

 ## Configure and Build